chef-boneyard/devops-kungfu/talk-notes.md

 <slide>
 <h1>Principles of Chef Style DevOps Kung fu</h1>
 <ul>
-(It's not about whether you are good at it - it'sa bout the soul of our kung fu) (It's your intent)
+(It's not about whether you are good at it - it's about the soul of our kung fu) (It's your intent)
 </ul>
 </slide>